 Reading material for participants

-Collection of freely accessible material appropriate to the topic (e.g. DPA guidance, Article 29 Opinions on the topic, text of the Regulation), quality-checked by the consortium.
+Collection of freely accessible material appropriate to the topic (e.g. DPA guidance, Article 29/EDPB Opinions on the topic, text of the Regulation), quality-checked by the consortium.

 Links to further reading and online resources identified and quality-checked by the consortium.